 Everyone knows the game roulette, but not many people know where the famous casino game originates from.
-We will give you a quick overview in this blast to the past about the history of roulette.
-This is an answer to the question “Where is the origin of roulette?”
+In this article we give you a quick overview about the history of roulette.

 So much that we know, is that the first roulette game was designed in the 18th century in France.
 There is, however, evidence that the monk Blaise Pascal introduced a primitive form of roulette a century before that.
 The design of this game shows direct similarities with his proposal of roulette wheel in his search for the so-called perpetual motion machine (a machine that can work indefinitely without an energy source).
 How the wheel is actually put in the game is still unclear.